-- Parody Sue: This would have been a straight Mary-Sue story, but Rachel flags herself as a Mary Sue.
-This doesn't change the fact that she is stuck inside a Mary-Sue story.
-Rachel fails to convince anyone else that she is a Mary Sue.
+- Parody Sue: This would have been a straight example, but Rachel flags herself as such.
+This doesn't change the fact that she is stuck inside this story.
+Rachel fails to convince anyone else that she is poorly written.
 The story works against Rachel by maintaining her "Mary-Sue Factor" and supplying excuses to justify her Sue powers.
-By chapter 38, Rachel drops her belief in Mary Sue.
+By chapter 38, Rachel drops this belief.

 - The Pirates Who Don't Do Anything: Rachel, as Asira, becomes a tutor in chapter 18, though she admits that she never does any tutoring.
 Her employers like Asira too much.